milindahuja/beyonnex-temperature-reader/README.md

 # BeyonnexTemperatureReader

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.
+This is an Angular project that allows users to input minimum and maximum temperature values and a target temperature.
+It displays these values in a temperature indicator component with a visual representation of the target temperature.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+Run `npm install` to create the node_modules foder, then run  `npm start` for a dev server.
+Navigate to http://localhost:4200/.
+The app will automatically reload if you change any of the source files.

 ## Code scaffolding